Julia Longbottom

-Julia Longbottom (born 13 July 1963) is a British diplomat and the current Ambassador of the United Kingdom to Japan since March 2021.
+Julia Longbottom (born 13 July 1963) is a British diplomat and a former Ambassador of the United Kingdom to Japan between 2021 and 2026.
 She is the first woman ambassador to represent the United Kingdom in Tokyo.

 Education

 Longbottom was educated at Bradford Girls' Grammar School in West Yorkshire, and Jesus College, Cambridge, where she gained a Bachelor of Arts degree in French and German.
 She is also educated in Japanese, Polish and Dutch.
 In the first she has attained full fluency.

 Career

 Early career

 Longbottom joined the Diplomatic Service at the Foreign and Commonwealth Office (FCO) immediately after graduating from Cambridge in 1986.
 She then spent her first two years on placements at the United Nations in New York and the European Commission in Brussels.
 Between 1990 and 1993, she spent her first period in Tokyo as the Political Second Secretary at the British Embassy to Japan.
 In 1994, she moved to the Foreign and Commonwealth Office's Hong Kong Department and worked as the Section Head for Nationality and Immigration until the handover of Hong Kong to the People's Republic of China in 1997.
 She was then appointed as the Head of Political and EU Section at the Embassy of the United Kingdom in the Hague.